HanesSciarrone/vim-configuration/README.md

 # vim-configuration
-This repository is intended to show you the configuration applied by me in Vim to use it as an C/C++ IDE.
+This repository is intended to show you the configuration applied by me in neovim to use it as an C/C++ IDE.